 As sleeping bag weight goes down, temperature rating goes up.
 It’s a simple formula: warmer bags have more down fill and require more shell fabric to contain it.
 For the purposes of this list, we stuck to a 35-degree Fahrenheit temperature rating at the high end.
 Anything above that is very questionable for backcountry use and strictly for when the conditions are hot.

-Don’t expect the warmth of your bag to perfectly match the listed rating.
-Many gear manufacturers now follow the European Norm (EN) and provide two numbers: the EN Comfort (comfort rating for women) and EN Lower Limit (comfort rating for men), which is what is listed for the unisex bags above.
-But not all manufacturers use the same standards for testing temperature ratings, and some smaller companies don’t EN-rate their bags at all.
-This doesn’t mean you should discount non-EN numbers—high-end bags from Western Mountaineering and Feathered Friends often are warmer than a comparable bag’s EN rating.
+That said, don’t expect the warmth of your bag to perfectly match the listed rating.
+Many gear manufacturers now follow the European Norm (EN) or newer ISO system, although they're so similar that we can talk about them as one in the same.
+These standards provide two numbers: the Comfort (comfort rating for women) and Lower Limit (comfort rating for men), which is what is listed for the unisex bags above.
+But not all manufacturers use the same standards for testing temperature ratings, and some smaller companies don’t EN/ISO-rate their bags at all.
+This doesn’t mean you should discount non-EN/ISO numbers—high-end bags from Western Mountaineering and Feathered Friends often are warmer than a comparable bag’s EN or ISO rating.

 All in all, we never suggest stretching the limits just to save a few ounces.
 We all sleep differently—some run warm and others cold—so we build in a buffer of about 10 degrees for the temperature rating of our bags.
 Overnight lows can dip unexpectedly and you don’t want to be stuck out in the cold.
-You can add a few degrees with a sleeping bag liner or by wearing a jacket, but opting for a warmer sleeping bag is the route we recommend (for more, see our article: Sleeping Bag Temperature Ratings Explained).
+You can add a few degrees with a sleeping bag liner or by wearing a jacket, but opting for a warmer sleeping bag is the route we recommend.
+For more information on the topic, see our article: Sleeping Bag Temperature Ratings Explained.

 The down vs. synthetic debate is one of our favorites and something we cover extensively in our insulated jacket and sleeping bag reviews.
 For backpacking sleeping bags, it’s clear-cut: down insulation is the lightest insulator, which is why all of the lower-weight bags on the lists above are down-filled.
 Down bags are also more expensive, so if you don’t mind an extra pound or so of weight and a larger stuffed size (synthetics don’t pack down as small), a synthetic bag is a viable option.
 Synthetics do insulate better when wet—even more than the new hydrophobic down treatments.
 But when it comes to cutting weight, you want down fill.